This monitor helps you to track real-time CO2 levels

 Health Impacts: It is good to breathe.

-Note: The information on the graph above is based on a region where schools are open from 8 a.m. to 2 p.m., Monday through Friday.
-The CO2 levels in a classroom start to rise when pupils enter.
-It begins to fall after the last of the classes are over.
+Note: The data displayed on the graph above is based on a region where schools are in session from Monday through Friday from 8 a.m. to 2 p.m.
+When students enter a classroom, the CO2 levels begin to increase.
+After the classes are finished, it starts to fall.